RomanShevel1977/PgSchemaExporter/doc/USAGE_GUIDE.md

 # PgSchemaExporter Usage Guide

-Complete guide to the `pgschema-export` utility for exporting, comparing, and migrating PostgreSQL schemas.
+Complete guide to the `pgschema-export` utility for exporting, comparing, migrating, and validating PostgreSQL schemas.

 ## Table of Contents